zh-plus/openlrc/README.md

 [faster-whisper](https://github.com/guillaumekln/faster-whisper), and translates/polishes the resulting text
 into `.lrc` files in the desired language using [OpenAI-GPT](https://github.com/openai/openai-python).

-**This new project is rapidly underway, and we welcome any issues or pull requests.**

 ## Installation

 1. Please install CUDA and cuDNN first according to https://opennmt.net/CTranslate2/installation.html to